POLICIES & PROCEDURES

 Late application fee

 Applications completed after the application deadline are subject to a late processing fee of $150 USD in addition to the regular application fee of $100 USD.
 Late applications will not be reviewed until both, the application fee ($100) and late application fee ($150) are received by KEI.
 Applications submitted after the enrollment deadline must also be accompanied by the $500 enrollment confirmation deposit.
-Late applicants may encounter additional fees to cover any increases in cost of housing, excursions and other logistic services that may arise as a result of applying after the deadline.
+Late applicants may encounter additional fees to cover any increases in cost of housing, excursions, and other logistics and services that may arise as a result of applying after the deadline.

 Enrollment confirmation deposit

-- Academic program price and fees at host school
+- Academic tuition and fees at the host school abroad

 - Internship placement and supervision